Please also see my All-Time World Cup Team Index.

 GK: Joel Bats (Aquitaine)

-Bats was the starting keeper for France during its Euro 1984 campaign and then, the WC Finals in 1986.
-He played first with AJ Auxerre and Paris St.Germain.
-At PSG, he won a league title.
+Bats earned 50 caps.
+He was the starting keeper for France during its Euro 1984 campaign and then, the WC Finals in 1986.
+He played first with Sochaux.
+He later played with Auxerre and Paris St.Germain.
+He spent 7 seasons in Paris.

 GK: Georges Carnus (Provence-Alpes-Côte_d'Azur)

+Cranes had 37 caps.
 He was the backup keeper at the 1966 World Cup Finals.
-He played with Saint Etienne and Olympique de Marseille.
+For club football, he played with Saint Etienne and Olympique de Marseille.

 RB/LB: Manuel Amoros (Languedoc-Roussillon)

-Widely considered to be France's greatest fullback.
-He played in the European Championships finals of 1984 and 1992, and the World Cup finals in 1982 and 1986.
-He won the Champions League with Marseille in 1993.
+Amoros is widely considered to be France's greatest fullback.
+He was a part of the Golden Generation of the 1980's.
+He played 82 times for France.
+He played in the European Championships Finals of 1984 and 1992, winning the 1984 version.
+He also played in the World Cup Finals in 1982 and 1986.
+He won the Champions League with Marseille in 1993, but also losing the one in 1991.
 He also played for Monaco and Lyons.

 RB: Willy Sagnol (Rhône-Alpes)

-Sagnol was better known for his stint with Bayern Munich, winning the Champions' League in 2001.
-He played for the national team from 2000 to 2008. he became the regular stater after Lilian Thuram moved to centre-back.
+Sagnol played with St Etienne and Monaco.
+He was better known for his stint with Bayern Munich, winning the Champions' League in 2001.
+He played for the national team from 2000 to 2008.
+He went to the W Finals in 2006.
+He became the regular stater after Lilian Thuram moved to centre-back.
+He had 58 caps.

 CB: Philippe Mexes (Mid-Pyrenees)